How to use sembra di + verb?

 - I don’t think I…

-Of course, if we wanted to translate “ti sembra di…”, we would say “you” instead of “I”, as in “you have the feeling you…”, etc.
+Of course, if we wanted to translate ti sembra di, we would say you instead of I. An example can be you have the feeling you…

 Sembra di + verb: examples

-We’re now ready to see some concrete examples.
+We’re now ready to see some more examples.

-We’ll give you literal translations (that will sound odd) together with more meaningful translations, for you to really grasp the meaning of each sentence.
+The following are literal translations (that will sound odd) and more meaningful translations, for you to really grasp the meaning of each sentence.

 Non mi sembra di conoscere tua sorella.